emonislive/emonislive/README.md

 <h4 align="center">

 ```
-"I'll take a quiet life, a handshake of carbon monoxide"
+"I'll take a quiet life, a handshake of carbon monoxide."
 - Radiohead
 ```